s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 		determining the type of *terminating branch* will determine the type of recursive fn]
-		NOTE: the fact that a new static environment is created everytime ensures the arguments (the variable names) are not added to the static environment which comes after this binding; they're ONLY in the static environment which is created for the body of the function
+		NOTE: the fact that a new static environment is created everytime ensures the arguments (the variable names) are not there in the static environment which comes after this binding; they're ONLY in the static environment which is created for the body of the function
 	Evaluation: